 About the creative part, we will talk a bit later.
 Now, let’s go through the general requirements to blog formatting and style:

 - Stick to one style.
 Your blog is not a place for regular experiments.
 Once you create a recognizable style, try to adhere to it.
-If in one publication you use a concise title, in the second post, add a detailed one, and in the third – make a bad joke, this may confuse readers.
+Using a concise title in one publication, adding a detailed one in the second post, and making a bad joke in the third may confuse readers.
 Such an approach creates a feeling that website owners aren’t really caring about their blogs.

 - Monitor trends.
 Nobody is interested in outdated materials.

-- The subject of your blog must be related to what you offer.
-In case you run an online store of spare parts, review the latest tech novelties, write about testing them, or publish industry-related news.
+- The subject of a blog must be related to what you offer.
+If you run an online store of spare parts, review the latest tech novelties, write about testing them, or publish industry-related news.
 Something like “how to select PC configuration for different budgets” would work great.
 A marketing agency can describe various successful case studies or current and upcoming marketing trends.
 The main rule is: Write about something you are good at.

 These recommendations look simple and may seem quite trite.
 Nevertheless, this doesn’t make them less valuable.